 Having the officiant hold the rings is another possibility.
 Doing so makes for a simple and seamless transition, as they'll be presiding over the ceremony and can easily present the ring to the right person when the time comes to say your vows and make the wedding ring exchange.

 You can pick anybody, really, and ask them to act as a ring bearer.
 This can be a lovely way to give a special job to a special person -- especially a family member like a parent, grandparent or sibling.
 Having someone dear to you both hold the rings until the big moment can add an extra layer of meaning to your wedding.

 Children and Pets

 Some couples choose to have kids act as ring bearers, while others attach a ring pillow to a beloved canine or feline and have them bring the rings down the aisle.
 It goes without saying that this can be an adorable choice, but make sure that any youngster you assign this task to has the necessary maturity level.
 If you choose a four-legged friend, make sure they are very well trained, and make sure that pillow is secure!
 A younger child can be escorted by a family member and a pet can be walked on a leash to avoid a disastrous (albeit most likely humorous) runaway puppy and rings.If you're already thinking about wedding ring presentation ideas but you haven't even bought your rings yet, slow down!
-Contact us today and talk to one of our ring craftsmen to get started on your own custom ring design.
+Start by taking our brief ring style quiz to make sure you get a ring that matches your unique tastes.
+Then, message our live chat team to design your own custom ring!